biscon/kotlinworkshop/kotlin.md

 An introduction to Kotlin from a Nodes Android App Development perspective.
 This is by no means meant to be a complete reference to Kotlin.
 Instead its a crash course to the various parts of Kotlin that are most relevant to Android developers.
-And no, you cannot have a goddamn youtube video :)
+And no, you cannot have a goddamn youtube video instead :)

 ## General coding
 The brilliant leader and strategist we all aspire to be.